 - Unhealthy fats.
 While your body needs fat, it doesn’t need trans fats!
 Anything with the word hydrogenated on the label should be avoided.
 Deep fried foods won’t help you heal either.
 Air frying is a great way to get that crispy texture without the unhealthy fat.

 - Added Sugar.
 There is a lot of evidence that sugar causes inflammation and poor health, and yet it’s in so many products!
 It’s hard to avoid sugar unless you’re making all your food from scratch, but it CAN be done.
 Read labels carefully and know the myriad aliases sugar can use.
 Added sugar creates major spikes and drops in blood sugar, which places an immense amount of strain on your adrenal glands.
-So when healing, it’s more important than ever to avoid it whenever you can.
+So when healing, it’s more important than ever to avoid it.

 - White flour.
 Flour that has been processed and refined converts quickly to sugar in your body – and I already told you what sugar can do!
 Refined flour doesn’t give you any real nutrition, either.
 If you aren’t getting anything from it, and inflammation rises when you eat it, it just makes good sense to avoid it.